-Introduced by Sen. PARKER -- read twice and ordered printed, and when printed to be committed to the Committee on Education
+Introduced by M. of A. BICHOTTE HERMELYN -- read once and referred to the Committee on Education

 AN ACT in relation to establishing the Beacon School Pilot Program in New York city schools

 The People of the State of New York, represented in Senate and Assembly, do enact as follows: